ABashir88/razor-voice-service/README.md

 The system integrates modern voice infrastructure providers such as Deepgram, Telnyx, and ElevenLabs to replicate the types of pipelines commonly used in production conversational AI platforms.

-Key capabilities demonstrated:
+Key Capabilities

-streaming speech recognition (STT)
+Streaming speech recognition (STT)

-wake word detection
+Wake word detection

-real-time voice activity detection (VAD)
+Real-time voice activity detection (VAD)

-interruption (barge-in) handling
+Interruption / barge-in handling

-dynamic TTS pacing
+Dynamic TTS pacing

 Bluetooth device monitoring

-low-latency conversational voice pipeline orchestration
+Low-latency conversational voice pipeline orchestration

 This project is intended as an architecture exploration of voice AI pipelines, not a production voice assistant.